 Bone Tumors symptoms

 Bone tumors can cause various symptoms, depending on their location and type.
 The most common symptoms are pain, ranging from mild to severe.
 Bone tumors may also cause swelling or deformity if they grow large enough.

 Blood tests, X-rays, and MRI scans are all used to diagnose bone tumors.
-Once a diagnosis has been made, your doctor will develop a right treatment plan for you.
+Once a diagnosis has been made, your bone surgeon will develop the right bone cancer treatment plan for you.
 Bone tumors are usually treated with surgery.

 The survival rate of bone tumors